-Elmer celebrates 35 years of publication by Andersen Press in 2024 and remains one of the most iconic and widely read children's book series of all time, selling over 10 million copies worldwide since it was first published by Andersen Press in 1989.
-For 35 years and across 30 stories, David McKee's iconic and brightly coloured patchwork elephant has spread a message of confidence, friendship and compassion to children all around the world.
+Elmer remains one of the most iconic and widely read children's book series of all time, selling over 10 million copies worldwide since it was first published by Andersen Press in 1989.
+For more than 35 years and across 31 stories, David McKee's iconic and brightly coloured patchwork elephant has spread a message of confidence, friendship and compassion to children all around the world.